Open copertina

 Dopo 30 giorni, 9,99 €/mese.
 Cancella quando vuoi.

-Tiger Woods has called the U.S. Open "the most difficult national championship."
-With Open, John Feinstein goes behind the scenes to tell for the first time the full story of how the 2002 U.S. Open Championship came into being-how a public course was transformed into one of the most difficult and surprising in the tournament's history, and how the greatest golfers in the world rose to its almost insurmountable challenges.
+Go behind the scenes with John Feinstein as he tells for the first time the full story of how the 2002 U.S. Open Championship came into being—how a public course was transformed into one of the most difficult and surprising in the tournament's history, and how the greatest golfers in the world rose to its almost insurmountable challenges.

 Open is the story of people who devote their entire lives to golf, both behind the scenes and inside the ropes.
 Their struggles and exhilarations as they master the monster known as Bethpage Black make for a story every golf lover will want to read again and again.